ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

-  (A)  to  make,  or contract to make, loans to [low and moderate income owner-occupants] OWNERS of one to four unit existing private or multiple dwellings within its territorial limits, subject to  the  limitation  of subdivisions two through seven of this section, in such amounts as shall be  required  for the rehabilitation, IMPROVEMENT OR ACQUISITION of such dwellings[,] provided, [however, that such loans shall not exceed  sixty
+  (A)  to  make,  or contract to make, loans to [low and moderate income owner-occupants] OWNERS of one to four unit existing private or multiple dwellings within its territorial limits, subject to  the  limitation  of
- S. 2985--A  15
+ S. 2985--B  14

- thousand  dollars  per dwelling unit.
-Such] THAT ANY SUCH REHABILITATION OR IMPROVEMENT MAY  INCLUDE  CLIMATE  RESILIENCY  IMPROVEMENTS  AND  THE CONVERSION  OF  BASEMENTS  AND  CELLARS TO LAWFUL DWELLING UNITS.
+ subdivisions two through seven of this section, in such amounts as shall be  required  for the rehabilitation, IMPROVEMENT OR ACQUISITION of such dwellings[,] provided, [however, that such loans shall not exceed  sixty thousand  dollars  per dwelling unit.
+Such] THAT ANY SUCH REHABILITATION OR IMPROVEMENT MAY INCLUDE CLIMATE RESILIENCY IMPROVEMENTS.
 SUCH  loans may  also  BE  MADE  EXCLUSIVELY  FOR  OR include the refinancing of the outstanding indebtedness of such dwellings,  and  the  municipality  may make  temporary  loans  or  advances to such [owner-occupants] OWNERS in anticipation of permanent loans for such purposes; AND (B) TO MAKE OR CONTRACT TO MAKE GRANTS TO ANY OWNER DESCRIBED IN PARA- GRAPH (A) OF THIS SUBDIVISION, ON THE SAME TERMS AS PERMITTED UNDER SUCH PARAGRAPH FOR A LOAN.
   1-A.  AS USED IN THIS ARTICLE, THE TERM "LOAN" SHALL INCLUDE ANY GRANT MADE BY A MUNICIPALITY PURSUANT TO THIS ARTICLE, PROVIDED, HOWEVER, THAT PROVISIONS OF THIS ARTICLE CONCERNING THE REPAYMENT OR  FORGIVENESS  OF, OR  SECURITY  FOR,  A LOAN SHALL NOT APPLY TO ANY GRANT MADE PURSUANT TO THIS ARTICLE.
   2. Each loan shall be evidenced by a note executed by the [owner-occu- pant] OWNER of the existing dwelling.
 Repayment of each such note  shall be  within a period of [the probable life of the existing dwelling which is hereby determined to be thirty years, or such shorter period  as  the agency  shall  determine]  FORTY YEARS, PROVIDED THAT SUCH PERIOD MAY BE EXTENDED AS THE AGENCY MAY DETERMINE NECESSARY TO ENSURE  THE  CONTINUED AFFORDABILITY  OR  ECONOMIC  VIABILITY  OF  THE EXISTING DWELLING.
 The repayment shall be made in such manner as may be provided in  such  note and  contract,  if  any, in connection with such loan, and may authorize such [owner-occupant] OWNER, with the consent of the agency,  to  prepay the principal of the loan subject to such terms and conditions as there- in provided.
 In order to make any such loan affordable to the [owner-oc- cupant] OWNER, the agency may provide in such note and contract that all of  the outstanding principal of said loan may be self-liquidated over a [fifteen year] period of [owner-occupancy] NOT LESS THAN  FIFTEEN  YEARS OF  CONTINUOUS  COMPLIANCE  BY  THE OWNER WITH A REGULATORY AGREEMENT OR OTHER RESTRICTIVE COVENANT WITH OR APPROVED BY THE AGENCY AND  UPON  THE SATISFACTION  OF  ANY ADDITIONAL CONDITIONS SPECIFIED THEREIN.
 Such note and contract may contain such other terms and provisions not  inconsist- ent with the provisions of this article as the agency may deem necessary or  desirable  to secure repayment of the loan, the interest thereon, if any, and other charges in connection therewith, and  to  carry  out  the purposes  and provisions of this article, INCLUDING, BUT NOT LIMITED TO, PROVIDING THAT THE LIEN CREATED BY THE NOTE AND MORTGAGE, AND, IF APPLI- CABLE, ANY REGULATORY AGREEMENT EXECUTED BY SUCH OWNER  AND  AGENCY,  OR RESTRICTIVE  COVENANT  APPROVED  BY  SUCH  AGENCY, MAY BE RECORDED IN AN EQUAL OR SUBORDINATE POSITION, OR SUBSEQUENTLY MADE  EQUAL  OR  SUBORDI- NATE,  TO  A  LIEN  RECORDED BY ANY PRIVATE LENDER AGAINST SUCH EXISTING DWELLING.
   3. The agency in its discretion may require that the  [owner-occupant] OWNER execute, acknowledge and deliver a uniform commercial code financ- ing  statement  for  the real property improvement to be in such form as the agency shall specify and in  accordance  with  the  requirements  of section  9--502 of the uniform commercial code of the state of New York.
- Said  financing  statement  shall be filed or recorded without charge in accordance with the provisions of paragraph one  of  subsection  (a)  of section 9--501 of the uniform commercial code, and from the date of such filing  the  municipality  shall  have a lien against said real property improvement for the amount advanced or so much thereof as remains unpaid together with the interest thereon.
-Upon payment of all sums advanced by the municipality and interest thereon,  and  upon  demand  of  the  then
+ Said financing statement shall be filed or recorded  without  charge  in accordance  with  the  provisions  of paragraph one of subsection (a) of section 9--501 of the uniform commercial code, and from the date of such filing the municipality shall have a lien  against  said  real  property improvement for the amount advanced or so much thereof as remains unpaid
- S. 2985--A  16
+ S. 2985--B  15

- record  owner  of  the real property, the agency shall deliver a copy of the financing statement with an endorsement thereon  that  the  lien  is satisfied.
+ together with the interest thereon.
+Upon payment of all sums advanced by the  municipality  and  interest  thereon,  and  upon demand of the then record owner of the real property, the agency shall deliver  a  copy  of the  financing  statement  with  an endorsement thereon that the lien is satisfied.
 Upon filing of such copy in the office  where  the  financing statement  was  filed  and  upon payment of the proper fee therefor, the lien of such financing statement shall be discharged.
   4. The agency may require the  [owner-occupant]  OWNER  to  execute  a